megan201296/graylog-content-packs/README.md

 # Graylog Content Packs

-This repository contains various content packs I have created and want to share with the community:
+This repository contains various content packs I have created and want to share with the community.

 ## XFE IP Risk Score
 ### Details